paladin-t/my_basic/README.md

 ## Introduction

 MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with about 10,000 lines of source code.
 Its grammar is similar to structured BASIC.
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
-The core is pretty light; all in a C source file and an associated header file.
+The core is pretty light; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it feels extraordinarily tough.
 It's able to easily combine MY-BASIC with an existing project in C, C++, Objective-C, etc. Script driven can make your projects more powerful, elegant and neat.

 ## Main features